Riding a modern bike is one amazing adventure that I think everyone should at least try.

 For those of you who are a little more on the heavier side, I’m sure you are feeling much more pain than others.

 Use this biking experience to help you lose some weight and get on a better diet.

 All these little butt tricks can only do so much, but as a heavier rider, you will experience a lot more pain than others.

 Do not let this discourage you, though, as I have had some riding buddies that thought about selling their bikes because their butt couldn’t take it.

 With some of these tips and a better diet, they are now enjoying everything that comes with such an awesome hobby.

 10. Give it Time

-So before you start flipping out on why it is so uncomfortable, just give it a couple of weeks and you will most likely get used to it.
+So before you start flipping out about why it is so uncomfortable, just give it a couple of weeks, and you will most likely get used to it.